CodeandCoffeeCommunity/.github/profile/README.md

 ## When / Where we Gather
 - **In-person**: Every 2 weeks we gather at a venue officially posted on the Meetup group page.
 We treat those venues and sponsors with respect and grace.
 - **Online**: 24/7, we communicate over Discord or the prefferred contact method mutually accepted by both individual parties.

+## How to Exit
+Being part of a community sometimes requires comittment through contributor, advocate, organizer, and volunteer roles.
+Sometimes you just need a break or you've achieved all your individual goals.
+That's fine and we fully encourage your growth.
+To leave, indicate your name in the feedback form with a short desc of what you're giving up or a "IM OUT".
+You will always be re-invited to join anytime at a later date.

 [^ Back to Top](https://github.com/nyccodecoffee#table-of-contents)